Inflectra/spira-documentation/docs/Reporting/Custom-Report-Tables.md

-# Available Custom Reports
+# Available Custom Reports Tables
 !!! info "How to use this page"
-    SpiraPlan has a number of database views available for creating custom reports using ESQL queries.
+    Spira has a number of database views available for creating custom reports using ESQL queries.
 Below, each available table is listed with all of their exact field names.

 ## Artifact Associations
 | R_ArtifactAssociations    |